Centralized Volatility Reduction for Electricity Markets: Copperplate Power System Example

-We model a bilateral option trade between $P$ and $W$ as a robust Stackelberg game (see \cite{basar}) $\Gcal$ as follows.
-Right after the day ahead market is settled at $t=0$, $P$ announces an option price $q \in \Rset_+$ and a strike price $K \in \Rset_+$ for the call option it sells.
-Then, $W$ responds by purchasing $\Delta \in [0,\sqrt{3}]$ options.
-Note that we impose an upper bound equivalent to the maximum possible shortfall.
-For risk-neutral $P$ and $W$, they would be willing to accept a higher $\Delta$, but this would no longer hold under risk-aversion, as we will demonstrate later.
-The bound we picked also allows for ease of exposition.
+We model a bilateral contract between $P$ and $W$ as a robust Stackelberg game (see \cite{basar}) $\Gcal$ as follows.
+Right after the day ahead market is settled at $t=0$, $P$ announces a premium $q \in \Rset_+$ and a strike price $K \in \Rset_+$.
+Then, $W$ responds by purchasing $\Delta \in [0,\sqrt{3}\sigma]$.
+Note that we impose an upper bound equivalent to the maximum possible shortfall, which allows for ease of exposition.
+We say $(q^*, K^*, \Delta^*(q^*, K^*))$ constitutes a \emph{Stackelberg equilibrium}, if